 - Best free zombie apps: 5 to feast your brains on

 I hope you didn’t forget how to connect the dots from your childhood, because this game asks for those set of skills all over again.
 Dots quickly became an Android favorite, which spawned a lot of copycat apps.
 The original is probably the best though: you must combine as many same-colored dots as you can in just 60 seconds.
 There are also some other game modes, like endless mode, no-limits, un-timed (counts the number of moves) etc. The game design is also really nice, and very minimalistic.

-This game landed on the world like a bomb this year: it spread so quickly and everybody started playing the trivia game on a global scale.
+QuizUp landed on the world like a bomb this year: it spread so quickly and everybody started playing the trivia game on a global scale.
 The sky’s the limit for the number of categories, with new ones added daily.
 It’s cool too, because they aren’t just boring categories were used to with Trivial Pursuit, but ones that correspond to any interests!
 I for one am an expert in anything Harry Potter, so that was my niche.
-You play others from around the world and compete on the leaderboard.
+You play can play against others from around the world and compete on the leaderboard.

 Oh Flappy Bird, where do we begin!
 The game took the world by a storm, but was short-lived after the developer got cold feet over the success and pulled the game from the Play Store.
 A ton of Flappy Bird clones and alternatives then sprung up on the Play Store, some of which are actually quite good, while some really are just plain dumb.
 If you are clever, like we were, we’ve figured out how you can still play Flappy Bird on your phone, but please do so at your own risk.